 World War II newspapers

-In this section, we provisionally offer 73 newspapers dating from the period of the Second World War.
+In this section, we offer 71 newspapers dating from the period of the Second World War.
 On some issues, it is mainly the time period that marks the end of the war that is covered.

 how the Germans are preparing an offensive off Malmédy, but that a front of 100 Allied divisions is waiting for them;